What it's like to be a Circuit Overseer - Part 2

 How many visits does a CO do per year?

-We were required to make at least two visits per year per congregation.
+were required to make at least two visits per year per congregation.
 If

 You visit a congregation every week outside of conventions/assemblies right?
 Do you get any weeks off?